EdgeApp/disklet/README.md

 You can compose these `Disklet` objects together in various ways:

-* `navigateDisklet` opens a new `Disklet` object located in a sub-folder.
+* `navigateDisklet` opens a new `Disklet` object pointed at a sub-folder.
+All paths are relative to this new location.
 * `logDisklet` wraps logging around any `Disklet` instance (great for debugging).
 * `mergeDisklets` creates a merged view of two folders.

 The library has tree-shaking support, so tools like [rollup.js](https://rollupjs.org/) or [Webpack](https://webpack.js.org/) can automatically trim away any features you don't use.
-Even with all features present, the library is only about 4.5K (min + gzip).
+Even with all platforms and features present, the library is only about 4.5K (min + gzip).

 Disklet requires a `Promise` implementation, but is plain ES5 otherwise.
 The library also includes TypeScript and Flow typings if you need them.